excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 Excalidraw is fully open source, but it also stands on the shoulders of many other projects.
 We couldn't do it without [Rough.js](https://github.com/rough-stuff/rough), the library that gives Excalidraw its unique look, and [React](https://github.com/facebook/react), of course.
 [TypeScript](https://github.com/microsoft/TypeScript) is also essential to tame the complexity of our codebase, giving a helping to hand to new contributors (and old ones alike).
 Our full list of [dependencies](https://github.com/excalidraw/excalidraw/network/dependencies) is listed on GitHub.

-In addition, Excalidraw was made possible thanks to awesome services such as [Vercel](https://vercel.com/) for hosting and pull request previews, [Crowdin](https://crowdin.com/project/excalidraw) for managing dozens of translation, [Code Sandbox](https://codesandbox.io/) to get started hacking on the project, [Sentry](https://sentry.io/) for error reporting, and [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) to keep our dependencies up to date,.
+In addition, Excalidraw was made possible thanks to awesome services such as [Vercel](https://vercel.com/) for hosting and pull request previews, [Crowdin](https://crowdin.com/project/excalidraw) for managing dozens of translation, [Code Sandbox](https://codesandbox.io/) to get started hacking on the project, [Sentry](https://sentry.io/) for error reporting, and [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) to keep our dependencies up to date.

 ## Some of our coolest features

 ### 🤝 Collaboration

-When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) to Excalidraw in order for it to be used for interviews, brainstorms, presentations...
+When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) in Excalidraw to enable it to be used for interviews, brainstorms, presentations, and more.
 If you're curious, we [explained the inner workings in a blog post](/building-excalidraw-p2p-collaboration-feature/).

 ### 🔒 Your data is encrypted